GT-NAGARAJ/AWS-PROJECT/README.md

 - we are going to create two route tables.
   - one for the public subnets(app-routetable-public) which will connect tp public subnet 1 and public 1b
-    - As this the
+    - As this is the public subnet we are going to route `igw` to this route table.
   - one for the private subnets(app-routetable-private) which will connect to private subnet 1 and private subnet 2
+    - As this is the private subnet we are `notgoing to route`the `igw` to this route table.

+## public route table
-Choose Route Tables at the left.
-Choose Create route table.
-Under Name tag, paste in app-routetable-public.
-Under VPC, choose the app-vpc.
+- Choose Route Tables at the left.
+- Choose Create route table.
+- Under Name tag, paste in app-routetable-public.
+- Under VPC, choose the app-vpc.
 Choose Create.
-Choose Close.
+- Choose Close.

+## private route table

+- Choose Create route table.
+- Under Name tag, paste in app-routetable-private.
+- Under VPC, choose the app-vpc.
+Choose Create.

+> As of now we have created the route tables we need to edit the routes and associate the subnets to  route tables

+## Routing

-Select the app-routetable-public from the list.
-Choose the Routes tab.
-Choose Edit routes.
+- Select the app-routetable-public from the list.
+- Choose the Routes tab.
+- Choose Edit routes.
-Choose Add route.
-For Destination, paste in 0.0.0.0/0.
+- Choose Add route.
+- For Destination, paste in 0.0.0.0/0.
 For Target choose Internet Gateway.
-Choose the app-igw you set up in the VPC section.
-Select Save routes.
-Choose Close.
+- Choose the app-igw you set up in the VPC section.
+- Select Save routes.
+- Choose Close.

+## Subnet Associations

-Choose the Subnet Associations tab.
-Choose Edit subnet associations.
-Select the 2 Public subnets (Public Subnet 1 & Public Subnet 2) you created in the Subnet section.
-Choose Save.
+- Choose the Subnet Associations tab.
+- Choose Edit subnet associations.
+- Select the 2 Public subnets (Public Subnet 1 & Public 1b) you created in the Subnet section.
-Choose Create route table.
-Under Name tag paste in app-routetable-private.
-Under VPC chose the app-vpc.
-Choose Create.
-Choose Close.
+- Choose Save.

-Deselect the app-routetable-public.
-Select the app-routetable-private from the list.
-Choose the Subnet Associations tab.
-Choose Edit subnet associations.
-Select the 2 Private subnets (Private Subnet 1 & Private Subnet 2) you created in the Subnet section.
-Choose Save.
+- Deselect the app-routetable-public.
+- Select the app-routetable-private from the list.
+- Choose the Subnet Associations tab.
+- Choose Edit subnet associations.
+- Select the 2 Private subnets (Private Subnet 1 & Private Subnet 2) you created in the Subnet section.
+- Choose Save.

 ### Stage-4 Creating an S3 Bucket